meregan/Our.Umbraco.RestApi/README.md

+# Our.Umbraco.RestAPI

+Add an API to your Umbraco website for headless scenarios without the need for Umbraco Cloud.

-# Reboot of the UmbracoRestAPI
+## Reboot of the UmbracoRestAPI

 Original project is here [https://github.com/umbraco/UmbracoRestApi] (https://github.com/umbraco/UmbracoRestApi)